-- The 3-year Accelerated MD Program Curriculum Committee will review student progress on a quarterly basis to ensure maintenance of good academic standing and that no professionalism or other issues may warrant deceleration into the traditional 4-year pathway, from the perspective of either the program or the student.
+- 1. The 3-year Accelerated MD Program Curriculum Committee will review student progress on a quarterly basis to ensure maintenance of good academic standing and that no professionalism or other issues may warrant deceleration into the traditional 4-year pathway, from the perspective of either the program or the student.
 A student may choose to decelerate at any time and for any reason.
 Students requesting to decelerate should do so in writing to the Director of the 3-year Program who will then notify the ADME. - 2.
 Minimum standards for promotion to the next year of the curriculum and graduation are: - a) Preclinical courses (year 1 and first half of year 2) - i.
-Passing grades in each course. - ii.
-Minimum GPA of 2.6 on a 4.0 scale or consistent with the mean of the 4-year class cohort, whichever is lower. - iii.
-Professionalism standards required of all students in the COM as outlined in the Student Code of Conduct and P&P policies. - b) Clinical rotations (second half of year 2 and year 3) - i.
-Passing score on first attempt for the USMLE Step 1, which must be taken by June 30th of the second year. - ii.
-Passing grades in each clerkship. - iii.
-Minimum GPA of 3.0 on a 4.0 scale or the average of the 4-year class cohort, whichever is lower.
+Must pass each course. - ii.
+Must meet the professionalism standards required of all students in the COM as outlined in the Student Code of Conduct and P&P policies. - b) Clinical rotations (second half of year 2 and year 3) - i.
+Must pass the USMLE Step 1 exam on the first attempt, which must be taken by June 30th of the second year. - ii.
+Must receive a passing grade in each clerkship. - iii.
+Must get a passing score on the first attempt for the USMLE Step 2 CK (Clinical Knowledge) exam, which must be taken by January of the third year. - iv.
+Must meet the professionalism standards required of all students in the COM as outlined in the Student Code of Conduct and P&P policies. - 3.
+Failure to meet minimum standards will first be identified by the 3-year Accelerated MD Curriculum Committee, which will make a recommendation regarding the student's ability to continue in the 3-year program.
+The Director of the 3-year Curriculum Committee will then notify the appropriate Senior Assistant Dean (Basic Sciences or Clinical Curriculum) to call a P&P committee meeting.
+A representative from the 3-year Curriculum Committee will attend the P&P committee meeting to provide the recommendation from the 3-year Curriculum Committee. - 4.
+After consideration of performance to date, the P&P committee will make one of the following recommendations: - a) During preclinical courses (year 1 and first half of year 2)